International 3000 and 3900: 3000

 Introduced in 1996 as a chassis for the AmTran RE, the 3000 was the first rear-engine bus chassis produced in nearly 20 years.
 Aside from a few buses bodied by Corbeil in the late 1990s, this chassis has been used exclusively by AmTran and its Navistar corporate successor IC Bus.
 In production for 20 years unchanged, it has one of the longest production runs of a bus chassis in North America.
 Just like the FE, the RE would be redesigned in 2003 after the rebranding of AmTran to IC Bus.

 From 1996 to 2016, the 3000 was powered exclusively by International diesel engines.
 Introduced with the T444E V8 engine, the engine lineup was expanded in 1997 to include the DT engine family and successor V8 engines, including the VT365.
-In 2009, IC stopped offering V8 engines and only offered inline-6 engines, starting with the MaxxForce DT.
+For the 2008 model year, IC stopped offering V8 engines for the RE and only offered inline-6 engines, starting with the MaxxForce DT.
 In 2017, the MaxxForce DT engine was replaced with the Cummins L9 due to the failed EGR strategy of the International diesel engines.
 Production of the IC RE was officially discontinued as of January 1st, 2024.